 8. Switching to term life insurance

 Term life insurance premium is cheaper than the permanent policy.
-You can discontinue the permanent policy and take out the cash value to use it to buy a term policy like Canara HSBC Oriental Bank of Commerce Life Insurance iSelect Star.
+You can discontinue the permanent policy and take out the cash value to use it to buy a term policy like Canara HSBC Life Insurance iSelect Star.
 However, in the case of a term policy, the death benefits are only received in case the policyholder dies within the policy period.
 You must keep on paying the premiums of the term plan on time, or the plan will lapse.

 9. Cancelling the policy